kahst/BirdNET-Analyzer/docs/installation.rst

 GUI installation
 ----------------

 You can download the latest BirdNET-Analyzer installer from our `Releases <https://github.com/kahst/BirdNET-Analyzer/releases/>`_ page.
 This installer provides an easy setup process for running BirdNET-Analyzer on your system.
-Make sure to check the release notes for version details and system requirements.
+Make sure to check to select the correct installer for your system.

 .. note::